carlesjove/aina/README.md

 	),
 ```

-## Why?
+Of course, if you feel like adding more custom fields to the Project post type, you can do it again, and they will be *preppended* to the existing ones.

+## Why Aina, and why a Ruby gem?
-I know for some it may sound grossy to create a Ruby Gem that generates WordPress code.
+I know for some it may sound grossy to create a Ruby gem that generates WordPress code.
 In my day to day I work a lot with WordPress (85% of my professional time), so having tools that allow me to work faster was a real need.
 Also, I love Ruby and since I don't get to work on many Ruby projects professionally, I decided to write this tool in Ruby.
 I know some people will consider it crazyness, but after all it's your choice to use it or not.